Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 SaaS sales Metrics can give you an in-depth insight into your customers, including the profitability and value of your product.
 It’s an excellent tool to use to iterate and ameliorate your product.”

 “Lead momentum,” says Carol Tompkins of AccountsPortal.
 “This metric measures our business growth in terms of leads.
 It is important because it can help us predict future sales growth and revenue.”
+Measure this metric using this sales leads dashboard.

 “As we scale our demand gen efforts, we are focused most on CAC and our efforts to lower this so that we can scale,” says Anna Murphy of Curacubby.
 “We prioritize this over other lead-based metrics because those don’t get to our bottom line: revenue.